Short Story by Percival Campoamor Cruz

 “St. Joseph of Cupertino could only fly when he was in a state of ecstasy.
 He could not make himself fly at will, it was God that enabled him to fly.

-“In your condition, Tatiana, you have the powers, borne out of belief, practice and determination.
+“In your case, Tatiana, you have the powers, borne out of belief, practice and determination.
 You can dance, you can float, you can conquer space and gravity.
 You are awake and aware when you are dancing.
 You are not in some state of ecstasy.
 You’re not lost in another world.
-Yes, you have human powers.
+Yes, you have extraordinary human powers.

 “And still you want God to intervene.
 You want to have powers that belong to God.
 Come to your senses, Tatiana; come back to the stage, come back to the world of the mortals.”